Skip to main content

 Yes, finasteride for hair loss can cause low libido in a subset of men because it lowers DHT (a strong form of testosterone).
 Most men tolerate it, but some develop persistent symptoms.
 We can switch to topical finasteride or other strategies when libido is affected.

-Yes, postpartum hormonal changes can last years, especially during prolonged breastfeeding.
+Yes, postpartum hormonal changes can last years, particularly during prolonged breastfeeding.
 Prolactin stays elevated, which lowers desire as a normal physiologic state.
 Sleep deprivation compounds the picture.
 We help couples understand this is biology, not a personal failure.

 Zinc and vitamin D both support testosterone production, but only when low.
 We test before we treat.
 Zinc above 10 mg/dL and 25-hydroxy vitamin D between 50 and 80 ng/mL are reasonable targets.
 Megadoses do not raise testosterone in men with already-normal levels.